Plug In ICA’s STAGES biennial 2019 (August 16 to September 08, 2019, 2019)

-This is the second iteration of the STAGES biennial presented by Plug In Institute of Contemporary Art.
+This was the second iteration of the STAGES biennial presented by Plug In Institute of Contemporary Art.
 This year’s exhibition built on the previous edition in its presentation of temporary public sculpture, installation and performances throughout Winnipeg, but 2019 had an expanded range and included the remounting of an historic artwork.
 The biennial commissioned seven artworks that took place across the city and its outskirts in abandoned industrial sites, apartment buildings, malls, municipal parks and parking lots.

 AUGUST 16 – STAGES LAUNCH PARTY 7pm-11pm Maison Chaboillez, East side of Fort Gibraltar 866 Rue Saint Joseph.
 Whittier Park.

 RAYMOND BOISJOLY: 4 Locations: a.
 Broadway & Main Street; b.
 Memorial Avenue and Colony Street; c.
 78 Lusted Avenue; Mayfair & Stradbrook Avenue.
 Hours: 24 hours access.
 Additional information: Various sites; Wheelchair accessible

 DANIEL BUREN: Location: 11 Evergreen Place, Evergreen Towers.
 Open hours: showroom open from 12 – 6pm, 7 days a week during STAGES from Aug 17 to September 8, 2019.
 Wheelchair accessible.

 FASTWURMS: Location: In the garden of 90 Annabella Street, Winnipeg Performance Date: August 22, 2019 from 12pm to 12 am.
 Additional information: Wheelchair accessible; portage washroom on site; food was served and drinks purchased.

 KENNETH LAVALLEE: Location: The Winnipeg Sky Walk between Portage Place Mall and The Bay, 393 Portage Ave.
 Hours: Mon-Wed 10 AM – 6 PM; Thu-Fri 10 AM – 9 PM; Saturday 10 AM – 6 PM; Sunday 12 PM – 5 PM.
 Additional information: Site was accessed from Portage Place Mall or The Bay; wheelchair access from both locations; public washrooms near site.

 JOAR NANGO: Location: Whittier Park, East side of Fort Gibraltar – 866 Rue Saint Joseph.
 Hours: 24 hour access.
 Additional information: Installation site is behind Maison Chazboillez in Whittier Park; unpaved pathway; public washrooms on-site.

 SILKE OTTO-KNAPP: Location: 400 Portage Ave.
 Hours: 24 hours access Additional information: Wheelchair accessible